Freddy-Jin/BT/ESP32_BluFi_ Design_Guideline_Rst__EN.rst

 .. note::

-	1. The Ack mechanism is already defined in the profile, but there is no code implementation.
+	1. The Ack mechanism is already defined in the profile, but there is no implementation based on the code for the time being.

 	2. Other parts have been implemented.